Skip to content

 • Generates a summary report showing matches and discrepancies

-Once a count is finalized, you can also bulk-print fresh price tags for every item in the task — useful after a section reset or pricing change.
+Once a count is finalized, you can also bulk-print fresh price tags for every item in the count — useful after a section reset or pricing change.
 See Label Printing.